John Wesley (guitarist): Biography

 In March 2013, Wesley performed with Sound of Contact as their live guitarist for the Marillion Weekend concert in Montreal, Quebec.
 He then joined the band for their European tour in May 2013 and was a part of two Sound of Contact music videos produced in relation to the band's debut album, Dimensionaut.

+On Wesley's sixth full-length studio album Disconnect, released in 2014, Alex Lifeson made a guest appearance, playing a guitar solo on the track Once a Warrior.

-Other musicians Wesley has worked beside include Sean Malone; Steve Hogarth and Steve Rothery of Marillion as well as a live performer for the Marillion side project Edison's Children featuring Marillion's Pete Trewavas and starring Neil Armstrong's son guitarist Rick Armstrong.
+Other musicians Wesley has worked beside include Sean Malone; as well as a live performer with Edison's Children featuring Marillion's Pete Trewavas and starring Neil Armstrong's son guitarist Rick Armstrong.
 He has also performed as an occasional fill-in bassist and lead guitarist for Florida-based group Sister Hazel.

 In 2018, Wesley performed lead vocals with international artists ÚMÆ on their debut album titled Lost in the View, which was released on January 3, 2019.
 Guest performers on this project also include Adam Holzman (Steven Wilson, Miles Davis) and Conner Green (Haken).

-In July 2019, Wesley and drummer Mark Prator played with Edison's Children along with the Alan Parsons Project in a concert celebrating the 50th anniversary of the Apollo 11 mission landing on the moon for the first time, in an outdoor concert near the Kennedy Space Center.
+In July 2019, Wesley and drummer Mark Prator played with Edison's Children, the sci-fi band of Neil Armstrong's son (Rick Armstrong) which is known for writing music about the supernatural & extra-terrestrial co-headlining with the Alan Parsons Project in an outdoor concert festival near the Kennedy Space Center celebrating the 50th anniversary of Rick's Father and Apollo 11's landing a crewed spacecraft on the Moon for the first time.

 In 2021, Wesley began touring as guitarist and backing vocals for Vertical Horizon.

-Studio and touring personnel for the John Wesley band: